Andrew McCutchen Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.74 team ERA ranks fifth among all MLB pitching staffs.
+- The Padres have a 3.80 team ERA that ranks fifth across all MLB pitching staffs.

-- Padres pitchers combine to rank 12th in baseball in home runs given up (83 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs given up (86 total, 1.1 per game).

-- In his last appearance on Thursday, the right-hander threw six innings against the San Francisco Giants, allowing four earned runs while surrendering seven hits.
+- The left-hander last pitched on Thursday against the San Francisco Giants, when he threw six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.